EEXCESS/visualization-widgets/README.md

 Communication with the EEXCESS-environment is enabled via the window.postMessage-API, with the available options described in the following.

+## Usage
+For usage examples see the `examples` folder and the according `readme` files for the particular examples.

 ## Interface - using window.postMessage

 The data attribute in the transmitted messages adheres to the following pattern: